bchanudet/OctoPrint-Octorant/README.md

 Here you can customize every message handled by OctoRant.

-- **Toggle the message** : by unchecking the checkbox in front of the message title, you can disable the message.
+- **Toggle the message**: by unchecking the checkbox in front of the message title, you can disable the message.
 It won't be sent to Discord.
-- **Message** : you can change the default content here.
+- **Message**: you can change the default content here.
 See the section [Message format](#message-format) for more information.
-- **Include media** : Embed a media with your message.
+- **Include media**: Embed a media with your message.
 Depending on the message you can choose which media to send:
     - **Webcam snapshot**: If configured in Octoprint, a snapshot of your webcam watching your printer
-    - 🎇 **GCode thumbnail**: If your gcode files contains a preview thumbnail (according to PrusaSlicer format), OctoRant will send it.
+    - **GCode thumbnail**: If your gcode files contains a preview thumbnail (according to PrusaSlicer format), OctoRant will send it.
-    - 🎇 **Timelapse movie**: Only on the "timelapse done" message, you can make OctoRant try to send the timelapse to Discord.
+    - **Timelapse movie**: Only on the "timelapse done" message, you can make OctoRant try to send the timelapse to Discord.
 Beware of the upload limit of your destination server though (8MB by default, but can be more if the server is boosted)
+- **Display as embed**: Check this to use the new message format which includes useful variables by default.

-### 🎇 Smart progress notifications
+### Smart progress notifications

 Coming in v1.3.0, OctoRant now includes several progress criterias that can be combined altogther:
 - **Percentage of completion**: Be notified every `X`% during the print. _This is the new name of the option that existed in < 1.3.0 under the "Notify every XX%"_
-- **Timed interval**: For long prints were percentage change too slowly, you can enable a timed notification every `X` seconds, from as low as every second.
+- **Timed interval**: For long prints where percentage change too slowly, you can enable a timed notification every `X` seconds, from as low as every second.
 - **Height**: _(in Beta)_ Be notified for each `X`mm.
 A _quick'n'dirty_ algorithm was set to discard unrelated movements (like hovering above the plate to do Z-homing at the center), but false positives are still possible

 Considering those three criteria could generate a massive amount of messages, a fourth value is available: